Leadership

 Lady Henri hails from LaGrange, Illinois, a western suburb of Chicago.
 She was an active member of St. Paul CME Church, in Chicago-proper, where she served as a youth leader, choir member, liturgical dancer, and a member of the usher board.
 She attended Lyons Township High School in LaGrange and Bethany College in Lindsborg, Kansas where, like in her church, she sang in the choir and performed in other areas of the arts.
 At Bethany, she received a Bachelor of Arts degree in the field of education with concentrations in special education, art, and English.

 After teaching elementary school for several years, Lady Henri continued her pursuit in the performing arts and soon became a professional actress with extensive experience in theater, on-camera, and voice-over work.
-She held memberships in the American Federation of Television/Radio Artists & Screen Actors’ Guild and the Actors’ Equity Association and continues to use and share her talents in the church.
+She held memberships in the American Federation of Television/Radio Artists & Screen Actors’ Guild, and the Actors’ Equity Association and continues to use and share her talents in the church.

 In LaGrange, Lady Henri co-founded the CommUNITY-Diversity Group, a grass-roots organization that focused on equitable treatment for all people.
-She served as president and eventually directed its after-school study program.
+She served as president and directed its after-school study program.
 Her efforts resulted in receiving honors from her local area NAACP and being inducted into the Lyons Township High School Hall of Fame as the first female as well as the first person of color to ever receive this honor.
+Once moving to the Baltimore-area, Lady Henri spent almost 25 years in public affairs and fund development at the Johns Hopkins University and then Morgan State University, both in Baltimore, Maryland.